fleschutz/base256U/README.md

 What is base256U?
 -----------------
 Each byte is represented by exactly one Unicode character (and vice versa).
-The byte to Unicode mapping is dead simple:
+The mapping of byte to Unicode is dead simple:

 | Byte   | Unicode Character                  | Description           |
 |--------|------------------------------------|-----------------------|